 understanding when and why formalization of collective land rights is successful.

-(with Thad Dunning and Adam Bouyamourn)
+(with Thad Dunning and Adam Bouyamourn) (R&R at Political Analysis)

 [working paper]